gionniboy/Jocker/README.md

 - - An Hypervisor [like KVM]
 - - - A way to better manage the clustering of hypervisor [like Ganeti]
 - - - - obviously: the virtual machine
-- - - - Docker
+- - - - Docker running on vm
-- - - - - java inside Docker
+- - - - - Java Virtual Machine inside Docker
 - - - - - - WHAT THA FUCK ?!?!?!
+- - - - - - - please kill us.

+We want your help!
+PullRequest us !!!

+Docker is amaz COUGH COUGH COUGH